Observership

 * Please note that the scholarship money will be paid out to the awardee after receiving an expense reimbursement form including receipts from the study visit.

-During my time there, I observed a wide range of Mohs micrographic surgery cases, acute on-call procedures, and complex reconstructive reviews.
-Despite the brevity of my visit, I gained practical insights that I am eager to integrate into my own practice, including techniques to prevent ‘suture spitting’ and strategies for achieving optimal wound eversion.
-Dr. Kunz ensured I had ample opportunities to learn, from observing clinical cases to engaging in case-based discussions.
+During my time there, I had the invaluable opportunity to observe a wide range of Mohs micrographic surgery cases, acute on-call procedures, and complex reconstructive reviews.
+Despite the brevity of my visit, I was able to gain practical insights that I am eager to integrate into my own practice, including techniques to prevent ‘suture spitting’ and strategies for achieving optimal wound eversion.
+Dr Kunz ensured that I had ample opportunities to learn, from observing clinical cases to engaging in case-based discussions.

-I also had the privilege of shadowing Dr. Mara Zehnder, who taught me the nuances of split skin grafting for chronic leg ulcers.
-As the only dermatosurgeon in Switzerland performing sentinel lymph node biopsies, her expertise and career path were profoundly inspiring.
+I also had the privilege of shadowing Dr Mara Zehnder, who taught me the nuances of split skin grafting for chronic leg ulcers.
+Dr Zehnder is the only dermatosurgeon in Switzerland performing sentinel lymph node biopsies, and learning about her career path was profoundly inspiring.
 Given the underrepresentation of female surgeons in dermatosurgery, spending time with such a distinguished role model was particularly meaningful.

 This enriching experience was further enhanced by the outstanding support of the nursing team, especially Danielle, who not only assisted with patient care but also helped me practice my German, enabling me to communicate more effectively with patients.

-Reflecting on my time with Dr. Kunz and his team, I believe the Mohs Micrographic Unit in Basel would be an ideal center for a Mohs Fellowship.
-The comprehensive training and hands-on learning opportunities at this institution are unparalleled, making it a prime environment for advancing my skills in Mohs surgery.
+Reflecting on my time with Dr Kunz and his team, I believe the Mohs Micrographic Unit in Basel would be an ideal center for a Mohs Fellowship.
+The comprehensive training and opportunities for hands-on learning offered at this institution are unparalleled, making it a prime environment for advancing my skills in Mohs surgery.

-I am deeply grateful to the European Society for Micrographic Surgery for providing me with this invaluable opportunity, which has strengthened my commitment to pursuing a career as a Mohs surgeon."
+I am deeply grateful to the European Society for Micrographic Surgery for providing me with this invaluable opportunity, which has only strengthened my commitment to pursuing a career as a Mohs surgeon.